Mohammedcha/Wishing-Happy-Aid/README.md

 # Wishing-Happy-Aid :boom:
 <strong>Wishing Happy Aid</strong> is a small web application encoded in <code>HTML</code>, <code>PHP</code>, <code>JS</code>, and <code>CSS</code>.
 We also used some PNG images and some effects to make the page attractive.

-So when people start sharing the page with friends and next to their friends with their friends, the page will spread and become Viral.</br>So if you want to earn from festival sessions then you can use <strong>Wishing Happy Aid</strong> script.
+So when people start sharing the page with friends and next to their friends with their friends, the page will spread and become Viral.

+So if you want to earn from festival sessions then you can use <strong>Wishing Happy Aid</strong> script.

 <b><a href="mawlid.orgfree.com" >DEMO HERE</a></b>